Ruf SCR: SCR 4.2 (2016)

-Introduced in 2016, the SCR 4.2 utilises the Porsche 993's body-in-white and its multi-link suspension but has extensive use of carbon-fibre in its body work and an integrated roll-cage; the car looks Porsche 964.
+Introduced in 2016, the SCR 4.2 utilizes the Porsche 993's body-in-white and its multi-link suspension but has extensive use of carbon-fibre in its body work and an integrated roll-cage; the car looks Porsche 964.
 The SCR 4.2 uses the water-cooled "Metzger engine" found in the Porsche 997 GT3 but with its capacity increased to 4.2-litres and its power output increased to 525 PS and 500 Nm of torque.
 Power is sent to the rear wheels via a 6-speed manual transmission with limited slip differential, enabling the car to accelerate to 100 kph from a standstill in 4.1 seconds and on to a top speed of 200 mph.
 The dashboard comes from the Porsche 993, and it has racing bucket seats with 6-point harness and carbon-fibre, Alcantara and tartan trim.
 Like the original SCR, the SCR 4.2 features a whale tail rear wing and a front bumper with round brake cooling ducts.
 The car weighs 1200 kg.